isomerpages/iras-taxacademy/_structured-tax-training/international-tax.md

 This course will enable participants to acquire basic knowledge in tax treaties and transfer pricing.

-[Registration Form](https://form.gov.sg/620b56931575d400157f524e){:target="_blank"} - [Details](/files/executive-tax-programmes/income-tax/coursebrochureIntTaxLevel112022.pdf){:target="_blank"}
+[Registration Form](https://go.gov.sg/reglevel1int22022){:target="_blank"} - [Details](/files/executive-tax-programmes/income-tax/L1 Int tax course brochure 2 2022.pdf){:target="_blank"}

-**Registration is CLOSED for intake 1/2022**
+**Registration is OPEN for intake 1/2022**

-The next intake for this course will be in Feb 2023.
+The next intake for this course will be in May 2023.
 Registration will open six weeks before the course commencement date.

 <a id="etp2IT-ta-id"></a>
 ### **International Tax Programme Level 2**